Growth is slowing, and earnings are expected to take a hit. For now, the labor market remains resilient.

-2025Q1 GDP estimate is expected to be 2.9%.
-Core PCE is at 2.8% yoy and still above the Fed's 2% target.
-Manufacturing PMI turned to expansion after two years, in a sign of economic resilience.
+2025Q1 GDP estimate is expected to be -3.7% (-1.4% gold-adjusted) Core PCE is at 2.8% yoy and still above the Fed's 2% target.
+Manufacturing PMI is in contraction, while Services PMI is in expansion.

 Lagging Indicators